-Part of good survey design certainly also includes having inclusive demographic questions.
+Part of good survey design includes having inclusive demographic questions.
 But how much time and effort do market researchers put into their demographic questions?
 And how can we make them better?

 What are inclusive demographic questions?